A-N-O-D-E-R/workflow/README.md

 ***When you run this program, the first thing it does is delete all files in the directory specified.
 Hence please take care to not point it to a directory where you may have content.***

-Please refer to the file `com.altar.workflow.sample.WorkflowServiceSample.java` in the test folder.
+Please refer to the file `com.anode.workflow.sample.WorkflowServiceSample.java` in the test folder.

 Please note the following: